nestauk/dsp_interview_transcripts/dsp_interview_transcripts/pipeline/bit_france/README.md

 Download [this file](https://docs.google.com/spreadsheets/d/1XJAxPFh_n8UIAC-wtBaE1wPVUCbaDguHdZCfQedAIeE/edit?gid=1062484915#gid=1062484915) and store it as `data/bit_france/converted/bit_france_interview_sections - ALT_data_labelled_with_new_sections.csv`.
 This file has been **manually labelled** to indicate where the section of the interview about interventions/prototypes begins.
 See the notebook `dsp_interview_transcripts/pipeline/bit_france/analysis/identify_interview_sections.ipynb` for more information.

 # Analysis

+**Steps 1-9 below can be triggered by running `dsp_interview_transcripts/pipeline/bit_france/analysis/run_bit_france_analysis.py`**.
+All the inputs must be downloaded before running this script; all outputs get saved locally.

 ## Data transformations

 1. `dsp_interview_transcripts/pipeline/bit_france/analysis/convert_txt.py` converts the `.docx` files to `.txt` files